aminkhod/Drug-Target_Interaction_prediction/PyDTI/README.md

 # PyDTI -- a Python library for drug-target interaction prediction

+version 1.0, June 08 2015

 --------
 This package is written by:

-Mohammad Amin Khodamoradi
+Yong Liu

-Email: khodamoradi1992@gmail.com
+Email: liuy0054@e.ntu.edu.sg

-Department of Computer Science, Shahid Beheshti university, Tehran, Iran Joint Schoole of Bioinformatic, IPM, Tehran, Iran
+School of Computer Engineering, Nanyang Technological University, Singapore Joint NTU-UBC Research Centre of Excellence in Active Living for Elderly (LILY), Nanyang Technological University, Singapore

 For any questions regarding to this library, please feel free to contact the author.

 --------
-PyDTI is implemented by Python 3.6.7, which can be downloaded from: https://www.python.org/downloads/release/python-367/.
-PyDTI requires several other Python packages, including Numpy, scikit-learn, Scipy, tensorflow == 1.7, edward, matplotlib, zmq, pyzmq  and pymatbridge (a bridge between Python and Matlab).
+PyDTI is implemented by Python 2.7.9, which can be downloaded from: https://www.python.org/downloads/release/python-279/.
+PyDTI requires several other Python packages, including Numpy, scikit-learn, Scipy, and pymatbridge (a bridge between Python and Matlab).

 The original packages can be found here: http://www.numpy.org/ http://scikit-learn.org/stable/ http://www.scipy.org/ http://arokem.github.io/python-matlab-bridge/
-.
-.
-.

-Note that zmq, pyzmq and pymatbridge are only required by matlab implementations.
+Note that pymatbridge is only required by KBMF2K.
 The 64-bit Windows binaries of Numpy, scikit-learn, and Scipy can also be found at: http://www.lfd.uci.edu/~gohlke/pythonlibs/.

 1. Add the folder "$PYTHON_ROOT$/Scipts/" to the system path.
 Please replace "$PYTHON_ROOT$" with the root folder of Python in your system.